samueljai120/rock-paper-scissors/README.md

 The input value would end up triggering the "Wrong Choice" argument.
 I looked up every where, couldn't figure out the problem.
 And then the second day, I was improving the efficiency of the code.
 I was curious what the Math.floor(Math.random()) output was.
 I consolelog it and found out the numbers were always 1, 2, 3 but never 0.
 This is where I found the bug was the computer was not able to choose index 0 value, instead returning an unknown index 3 value, that causes the bug.

+ps: the old js code is in the old folder